Logo Easea App

 • Technical logs and browsing data: for a maximum period of 12 (twelve) months from collection, for security and diagnostic purposes

-• Data collected via Google Analytics: for a maximum period of 26 (twenty-six) months from collection
+• Data collected via Google Analytics: for a maximum period of 14 (fourteen) months from collection

 6. Data Communication and Disclosure